hotspotty/depindd/CONTRIBUTING.md

 ```

 5. Update the project details in `project-x.json` using the [values available in this file](</src/app/(docs)/(data)/types.ts>).
-6. For the `blockchain` field, you can only use the blockchains listed in [/src/app/(docs)/(pages)/blockchains](</src/app/(docs)/(pages)/blockchains>).
-For example `"solana"`, because `solana.json` exists in that folder.
+6. For the `blockchains` field, you can only use the blockchains listed in [/src/app/(docs)/(pages)/blockchains](</src/app/(docs)/(pages)/blockchains>).
+For example `["solana"]`, because `solana.json` exists in that folder.
 If one is missing, it needs to be added as part of the PR.
 If a project didn't make up what blockhain they'll use for their token, use "tbd".
 If the project doesn't plan to issue a token, use "n/a".
 7. Download the logo from the project's Twitter account and save it as `project-x.png` (or other extension) in [/public/images/projects](/public/images/projects)
 8. Add a link to that image to the `project-x.json` file
 9. Update [/app/(docs)/(data)/projects.ts](</src/app/(docs)/(data)/projects.ts>) to add the `project-x.json` data: